reduxjs/redux/docs/tutorials/quick-start/quick-start-part-1.md

 - They must not do any asynchronous logic or other "side effects"

 We'll talk more about the rules of reducers later, including why they're important and how to follow them correctly.

+Here's a small example of a reducer, showing the steps that each reducer should follow:

 ```js
 const initialState = { value: 0 }